csci5117s24/Ajay-cloudinary-tech-share/README.md

 ### Why Cloudinary?
 For Project 1, we felt that managing image storage and retrieval within our own database was quite tedious.
 As a result, we wanted to find a solution that would minimize our manual workload.

-Cloudinary offers a [free "Programmable Media" plan](https://cloudinary.com/pricing) that offers many useful features.
+Cloudinary offers a [free "Programmable Media" plan](https://cloudinary.com/pricing) that has many useful features.
 With this plan, users are alloted 25 credits each month for their storage.
 The credit breakdown is further elaborated on [here](https://cloudinary.com/documentation/developer_onboarding_faq_credits).
 Specifically for images, this essentially provides 25GB of image storage each month.
 It's important to note that the free plan does have [additional limitations](https://cloudinary.com/pricing/compare-plans), specifically on the file size and number of requests, but we found that these limitations are reasonable for a project of our scale.

-The features of Cloudinary that stand out to us is that they provide developers with a widget that allows users to upload images from a variety of platforms, processes the file, and returns a link to the image for the developers to store.
+The features of Cloudinary that stand out to us are that they provide developers with a widget that allows users to upload images from a variety of platforms, processes the file, and returns a link to the image for the developers to store.
 This image can now be referenced through a URL.

 ## Account Setup
 ### Create an Account